ofresia01/ollamagpt-api/README.md

     ```

 2. Install the Ollama CLI:
-    Follow the instructions on the [Ollama website](https://ollama.com) to install the Ollama CLI.
+    Follow the instructions on the [Ollama website](https://ollama.com) to install Ollama

 3. Create and activate a virtual environment, and install the dependencies:
     ```sh